pelsql/YourSqlDba/docs/maintenance/delegated-database-management.md

 enough: application services, connection pools, monitoring tools, or scheduled processes may immediately reconnect.

-The maintenance-mode workflow addresses this by disconnecting users and temporarily renaming the database with the `_MaintenanceMode` suffix.
-Clients configured with the original database name can no longer reconnect to it.
-The application owner can then run and validate the upgrade against the renamed database.
-If necessary, the database can be restored to its pre-upgrade state;
+The maintenance-mode workflow groups the required steps: disconnect users, temporarily rename the database with the `_MaintenanceMode` suffix, establish a recovery point, then return to the normal name after validation.
+Clients configured with the original database name cannot reconnect during the operation.
+If the upgrade fails, the database can be restored to its initial state; if it succeeds, it is simply returned to normal use.
-otherwise, the upgraded database is retained.
-In either case, the final step returns it to its original name and normal use.

 Non-sysadmin users must be registered with their access limits in the `YourSqlDba.Maint.DelegatedDbManagement` table.
 See the [Authorization model](#authorization-model)